rbpollock/labboNetwork/docs/tldr/reputation-mining.md

 The process of maintaining consensus over the global state of reputation is called _Reputation Mining_.

 Reputation Mining resembles a proof-of-stake blockchain consensus protocol.
 Miners must put up a stake of the network token, CLNY, to participate in the reputation mining process, whereby the global state of reputation is calculated off-chain and submitted to the blockchain as a `reputationRootHash`.
-In the case of honest submissions, the miner is rewarded reputation in the Meta Colony tagged with a special 'mining' skill.
+In the case of honest submissions, the miner is rewarded reputation in the Meta Labbo tagged with a special 'mining' skill.
 In the event of malicious activity, miners with false submission is punished by losing her stake.

 #### Reputation Updates

 One feature of reputation that distinguish it from a token or cryptographic asset is that reputation cannot be transferred between accounts through a voluntary transaction.
 Rather, it is a number associated with an address, calculated from a well-defined set of on-chain events.

-Reputation within a specific colony can only be earned and lost by completing tasks within the colony, through the [objections and disputes mechanism](disputes.md), and in the case of the Meta Colony, through participation in the reputation mining process.
+Reputation within a specific colony can only be earned and lost by completing tasks within the colony, through the [objections and disputes mechanism](disputes.md), and in the case of the Meta Labbo, through participation in the reputation mining process.

 #### Reputation Root Hashes